 Financial assets at amortized cost are subsequently measured using the effective interest (EIR) method and are subject to impairment.
 Gains and losses are recognized in the consolidated statement of income when the asset is derecognized, modified or impaired.

 Financial assets at amortized cost are subsequently measured using the (EIR) method and are subject to impairment.
-Gains and losses are recognized in consolidated statement of income when the asset is derecognized in consolidated statement of income when the asset is derecognized in consolidated statement of income when the asset is derecognized, modified or impairment.
+Gains and losses are recognized in consolidated statement of income when the asset is derecognized, modified or impaired.